-One of my strongest childhood memories is baking this pumpkin bread with my mom, and then carting it off to every neighborhood potluck and holiday party.
-Now, I bake the recipe with my own kids, and it’s just as wonderful today as it was back then.
+My grandmother clipped this pumpkin bread recipe from a magazine over 50 years ago.
+It’s the oldest recipe in my family and also the most cherished.
+In fact, one of my clearest childhood memories is baking the loaves with my mom and then carting them off to every neighborhood potluck and holiday party.
+Now, I bake the recipe all the time with my own kids and it’s just as wonderful today as it was back then.
 It’s easy to make — just a bit of mixing and stirring, pop it in the oven, and, in about an hour, you’ll have a house smelling of sweet autumn spices and two scrumptious, pumpkiny loaves.

 This is the original recipe from my grandmother’s recipe box; as you can see, it has seen its share of spills!

 Begin by whisking together the flour, salt, baking powder, baking soda and spices.

 In the bowl of an electric mixer, or using a hand mixer, beat together the butter and sugar.

 Add the eggs one at a time, beating well after each addition, and continue beating until fluffy.